Jazz Singer Judy Chamberlain Dallas. Los Angeles.

 “Jazz singer Judy Chamberlain solidly affirms the music’s far-reaching, continuing vitality.”
 Don Heckman, L.A.
 Times

 “Judy Chamberlain is a singer who’s always a pleasure to hear.
 In part, because her astonishing repertoire makes every performance a fascinating journey through a century of song.
 But even more so because she brings such care, authenticity and musicality to everything she touches.”
-The International Review of Music
+Don Heckman, The International Review of Music

 “Name a song, and she’ll sing it.”
 The Dallas Morning News